BY LORI EMERSON

 In short, my hope is that OTHER NETWORKS will help uncover and even reconstruct all those “internetworks” that existed throughout that crucial fifteen to twenty year period before the launch of the World Wide Web—a period which is on the verge of being lost, if it hasn’t already been lost, and which reminds us of a time before “the” internet.

-Reading Writing Interfaces: From the Digital to the Bookbound.
+Lori Emerson is author of Reading Writing Interfaces: From the Digital to the Bookbound.
 She is assistant professor of English, as well as the founder and director of the Media Archaeology Lab, at the University of Colorado at Boulder.

 This concludes the #MALcasestudies series.
 Thank you for following.